humanmade/altis-documentation/docs/custom-documentation.md

 Documentation files are standard Markdown, as supported by [Parsedown](https://parsedown.org/).
 They also support [relative and in-project links](linking.md).

-Markdown files can contain YAML frontmatter, which specifies a list of "meta" information about the page itself.
+Markdown files can contain YAML front-matter, which specifies a list of "meta" information about the page itself.
 The following fields are supported:

 ```yaml
 ---